 Check if your script is able to send messages in general.
-As a rule of a thumb, separate production (real) email sending from staging or sandbox testing.
+As a rule of thumb, separate production (real) email sending from staging or sandbox testing.
 You don’t want your tests to reach your customers or affect your domain reputation score.

 - Verify that your integration with the chosen email service works perfectly.

 - If you are working with bulk emails, it’s always a good idea to validate your email list.
-A high volume of bounces, rejections, or even spam complaints will have a negative impact on your reputation as a sender.
+A high volume of bounces, rejections or even spam complaints will have a negative impact on your reputation as a sender.

 2. Content testing.
 Regardless of the method you use to compose your message, there is a chance that your input will differ from the output – the message your user will see in the end.

 - Check the text and its formatting.
-For most cases, you will use HTML to build your template, add images and/or attachments.
+In most cases, you will use HTML to build your template, and add images and/or attachments.
 If you have such an option, always use both text and HTML.
 This way, your recipient will be able to read the text and understand the message if the HTML is not rendered for some reason.

 If you use localization, test it as well.
 All these points lead to high-volume testing and require a secure and efficient tool.